jay0629/gutenberg/README.md

-# gutenburg
+# gutenberg
-This scrapes the Gutenburg website grabbing a list of books.
+This scrapes the Gutenberg website grabbing a list of books.
 The number can be as many as needed.